-- a) the cash social assistance has not been received or not more than eighteen times in the past 24 months or - b) the recipient is not able to use apartment or house to obtain the means of subsistence due to circumstances beyond his/her control (for example home violence) or - c) the recipient agrees with the entry of the prohibition of alienation and burdening of all real estate, the owner of which he or she is (hereinafter the "Owner"), in the land book to the benefit of the Republic of Slovenia and fulfils other conditions for the entitlement to the cash social assistance according to this Act
+- a) the social assistance has not been received or not more than eighteen times in the past 24 months or - b) the recipient is not able to use apartment or house to obtain the means of subsistence due to circumstances beyond his/her control (for example home violence) or - c) the recipient agrees with the entry of the prohibition of alienation and burdening of all real estate, the owner of which he or she is (hereinafter the "Owner"), in the land book to the benefit of the Republic of Slovenia and fulfils other conditions for the entitlement to the social assistance according to this Act

 The Act Amending and Supplementing the Social Protection Benefits Act was partially implemented in January 2014 and fully implemented in September 2014.
-This act: a) increased family-member weights due to crisis until the year when GDP growth reaches 2% (January 2014), b) abandoned differentiation of weights for children according to educational level of a child due to introduction of state scholarships for pupils below the age of 18 (January 2014) and, c) increased supplement for single parent family to 20% (September 2014).
+This act: a) increased family-member weights due to crisis until the year when GDP growth reaches 2% (January 2014), b) abandoned differentiation of weights for children according to educational level of a child due to introduction of national scholarships for pupils below the age of 18 (January 2014) and, c) increased supplement for single-parent family to 20% (September 2014).
 The basic amount of minimum income was increased twice in 2014 and twice in 2015 (January and August in both years).

 At the end of 2015 a package of laws which partially eliminated the austerity measures in the field of social transfers was adopted.
-Therefore the basic amount of minimum income was finally increased to initial value of 288.81 EUR.